The Bullet cluster at its best: weighing stars, gas and dark matter: Lensing Methodology

 We lack sufficient sensitivity to constrain the detailed mass profile for individual cluster galaxies.
-Thus, in general, parametric cluster modeling uses Faber-Jakson scaling relation (FJR) \citep{Faber:1976} to scale the galaxy members.
+Thus, in general, cluster modeling uses Faber-Jakson scaling relation (FJR) \citep{Faber:1976} to scale the galaxy members.
 It assumes that all galaxies in the cluster have the same M/L ratio \citep{Natarajan:1997,Natarajan:1998, Limousin:2007b, Oguri:2010,Limousin:2005, Kneib:2003, Richard:2009, Jullo:2010}.

-However, FJR is just an empirical relation with a large scatter.
+FJR is however, an empirical relation with a quite large scatter.
 For example, \cite{Nigoche-Netro:2010} by analyzing the FJR showed that its parameters depend on the magnitude range.

-In fact FJR is a projection of the Fundamental Plane (FP) relation.
-The Fundamental Plane \citep{Djorgovski:1987} is a tight correlation for elliptical galaxies between ${R_{\rm e}}$ the effective radius, $\sigma$ the central velocity dispersion, and ${< I >_{\rm e}}$ the mean effective surface brightness, and can read:
+In fact FJR is a projection of the fundamental plane (FP) relation.
+The fundamental plane \citep{Djorgovski:1987} is a tight correlation for elliptical galaxies between ${R_{\rm eff}}$ the effective radius, $\sigma$ the central velocity dispersion, and ${< I >_{\rm e}}$ the mean effective surface brightness, and can read:

 where a, b, c are free parameters of this relation.